Mixing and double recurrence in probability groups: Double recurrence

 which, due to some regrouping and cancellation, easily follows from the right translation and the conjugation actions being mixing.
-This latter trick of replacing pairs $(g,h)$ by $(g,gh)$ is known as the \emph{van der Corput difference trick}, which can be thought of as an analog of differentiation in this context because an application of this trick ``drops the degree''. \end{remark*}
+This latter trick of replacing pairs $(g,h)$ by $(g,gh)$ is known as the \emph{van der Corput difference trick}, which can be thought of as an analogue of differentiation in this context because an application of this trick ``drops the degree''. \end{remarklike}

-\begin{remark*} In the proof of this theorem for an ultra quasirandom group given in \cite{BT}, the authors restrict to a countable subgroup $\Ga$ of $G$ and use an idempotent ultrafilter on $\Ga$ as their notion of largeness that is almost invariant under the translation action of $\Ga$ on itself.
-We instead use the measure $\mu$ on $G$, or equivalently, the filter of $\mu$-conull sets, which is genuinely invariant and also has the advantage of being countably additive; the latter enables cleaner pigeon-hole arguments and replaces various limits with a.e. statements.
-The only price we pay is that our filter of $\mu$-conull sets is not ``ultra'', but this is not an issue as we can be careful enough to stay in the $\si$-algebra of measurable sets when needed. \end{remark*}
+\begin{remark} In the proof of this theorem for an ultra quasirandom group given in \cite{Bergelson-Tao:mult_rec_quasirandom}, the authors restrict to a countable subgroup $\Gamma$ of $G$ and use an idempotent ultrafilter on $\Gamma$ as their notion of largeness, which is almost invariant under the translation action of $\Gamma$ on itself.
+We instead use the measure $\mu$ on $G$, or equivalently, the filter of $\mu$-conull sets, which is genuinely invariant and also has the advantage of being countably additive; the latter enables cleaner pigeon-hole arguments and replaces various limits with ``a.e.'' statements.
+The only price we pay is that our filter of $\mu$-conull sets is not ``ultra'', but this is not an issue as we can be careful enough to stay in the $\sigma$-algebra of measurable sets when needed. \end{remark}